What is Earlobe Repair?

 Earlobe repair surgery is completed using local anesthesia.
 The procedure typically only take about an hour to complete.
 It's generally common for both ears to be altered during Earlobe repair to ensure they look and appear symmetrical.
 After the procedure, the incisions are safely stitched together with sutures and wrapped so they are safeguarded for healing.

 What can I Expect?

 Once the procedure is finished and it is safe for you to leave, you will heal and rest at home.
 Dr. Vinyard or a member of his team will send you home with recovery instructions.
 It is important to not touch, pick at, or scratch the ears.
-Also, you or your child should avoid laying on the ears, instead it is necessary to sleep propped up for the first few days.
+Also, you should avoid laying on the ears, instead it is necessary to sleep propped up for the first few days.

 You will see immediate changes in the appearance of your ears after the surgical correction of prominent ears, cupped ears, split earlobes, and most ear reconstructions.
 Once the swelling is almost all gone, you will be very close to your final result.
 Natural-looking ears are visible almost immediately and the results will continue to look better as the ears heal.
 Bruising after ear surgery is usually minimal and should diminish in 10 – 14 days.
 The majority of the swelling after ear surgery is gone within two weeks.
 There are instances where the swelling last longer (up to 6 weeks).
 This is usually only perceived by you as you are studying your ears much more closely than others.
 We take your first official "after" photos at three months.